-The IRI Workbench provides a simple visual interface and ergonomic modules to design and run all IRI software.
-In this graphical IDE built on Eclipse, you build, modify, share, and execute the simple, portable job scripts of IRI tools, and the state-of-the-art, portable workflows of the new IRI Voracity platform.
+IRIWorkbench provides a robust visual interface and ergonomic modules to design and run all IRIsoftware.
+In this graphical IDE built on Eclipse, you build, modify, share, and execute the simple, portable job scripts of IRItools, and the state-of-the-art, portable workflows of the new IRI Voracity platform.

-New job and metadata conversion wizards can help you create your data definitions and job scripts automatically.
-Learn about the new job wizards, and other product-specific facilities in the GUI, under:
+Learn about the new job wizards, and other product-specific facilities in IRIWorkbench here:

-You can then run jobs through the GUI (as shown above) on your local or remote system(s), on any command line, from a batch script,in Hadoop, or from within your own applications and workflow automation environments.
+You can run jobs you create in IRIWorkbench directly through the GUI on your local or remote system(s), or from any command line, batch script, 3GL application, CI/CD (DevOps) pipeline, or workflow automation (job scheduling) environment.